dantheuri17/bmiApp/README.md

 - [x] BMI Calculated and added to the same object as the user height and weight
 - [x] Displays BMI in results page
 - [x] Creates a report with all the records
+- [x] Displays the average of all the BMI's in the reports page